 Credit: Jeremy Lips/Tom's GuideThe Razer Firefly is unique in the world of mouse pads, and it's definitely the most unusual peripheral I tested.
 The Firefly is an electronic mouse pad that features a hard surface and LED lights around the edges, with full Chroma capabilities (16.8 million colors).
 The mouse pad syncs with other Razer Chroma peripherals, like the DeathAdder mouse and BlackWidow keyboard, to display intricate color patterns.
 The LEDs looked gorgeous (although I didn't spend very much time looking at them during gameplay), and the hard surface let the mouse glide across it with very little resistance.
 I appreciated that the Firefly facilitated both comfortable gameplay across all genres and a method of visually spicing up a gaming nook.

-What Owners Say: The Razer Firefly has generally positive reviews on Amazon, resulting in 3.5 out of 5 stars overall.
-Users seem to either love it or hate it: There are half as many 1-star reviews as 5-star reviews.
+What Owners Say: The Razer Firefly has generally positive reviews on Amazon, resulting in 4.4 out of 5 stars overall.
+Users seem to either love it or hate it, although most came down on the positive side.
 Aficionados praise the delightful Chroma colors and smooth performance, but detractors claim that $70 is simply too much to ask for a mouse pad whose only claim to fame is colored lighting.

 Size: 14.0 x 10.0 inches